Facebook Ads vs Google Ads: Complete Comparison Guide 2026

 Which is cheaper - Facebook Ads or Google Ads?

 Facebook Ads typically cost $0.50–$2 per click.
 Google Ads average $1–$10 per click depending on industry.
-Cheaper clicks don't always mean better ROI — it depends on your conversion rate.
+Cheaper clicks don't always mean better ROI - it depends on your conversion rate and business type.

 Should I use Facebook Ads or Google Ads for a small business?

 Local service businesses (plumbers, dentists, lawyers) should start with Google Ads.
-Visual product businesses (clothing, food, beauty) perform better on Facebook/Instagram Ads.
+Visual product businesses (clothing, food, beauty) perform better on Facebook and Instagram Ads.
+When in doubt, test both with a small budget first.

 Can I run both Facebook Ads and Google Ads at the same time?